pioneer32/js-collection/checkbox-groups/README.md

 If not all of A,B,C,D is checked then master will give class "undef"

-Change event are forwarding, if you change master, all A,B,C,D fire event "change"
+Event "onchange" are forwarding, if you change master, all A,B,C,D fire event "onchange"